KaySteinhoff/C_Networking/README.md

 sampleServer.message = "Welcome to the Server!\n";
 // Maximum number of clients
 sampleServer.max_clients = 100;
-// Buffer size of int32_t's possible to fill with data being send (actual number of bytes used are 4*N in this example 4096 or 4kb) sampleServer.bufferSize = 1024;
+// Number of int32_t's possible to fill with data (actual number of bytes used are 4*N in this example 4096 or 4kb) sampleServer.bufferSize = 1024;
 ```